ovaas/ovaas-backend-template/README.md

     ```
 ### Run the sample application
 - Open the file called "request.http".
-- Click the "Send Request" on the top of the pane, then you can see the inference result on the other pane opened like this.
+- Click the "Send Request" on the top of the pane, then you can see the inference result after a few seconds on the other pane opened like the image below.
 ![Sample Inference Result](img/result.png "sample result")

 ## Develop your custom application

-###
+### Create a new Azure Function in the project
+### Have a new application code following sample code